Effects of meditation

 The psychological and physiological effects of meditation have been studied.
-In recent years, studies of meditation have increasingly involved the use of modern instruments, such as fMRI and EEG, which are able to observe brain physiology and neural activity in living subjects, either during the act of meditation itself or before and after meditation.
+In recent years, studies of meditation have increasingly involved the use of modern instruments, such as functional magnetic resonance imaging and electroencephalography, which are able to observe brain physiology and neural activity in living subjects, either during the act of meditation itself or before and after meditation.
 Correlations can thus be established between meditative practices and brain structure or function.

-Since the 1950s hundreds of studies on meditation have been conducted, but many of the early studies were flawed and thus yielded unreliable results.
+Since the 1950s, hundreds of studies on meditation have been conducted, but many of the early studies were flawed and thus yielded unreliable results.
+Another major review article also cautioned about possible misinformation and misinterpretation of data related to the subject.
 Contemporary studies have attempted to address many of these flaws with the hope of guiding current research into a more fruitful path.
-In 2013, researchers found moderate evidence that meditation can reduce anxiety, depression, and pain, but no evidence that it is more effective than active treatments such as drugs or exercise.
-Another major review article also cautioned about possible misinformation and misinterpretation of data related to the subject.